andreffs18/andreffs18.github.io/content/blog/2020-03-30-just-keep-on-save-for-later-articles/index.md

 > I use the ["Save to Feedly Board"](https://chrome.google.com/webstore/detail/save-to-feedly-board/hdhblphcdjcicefneapkhmleapfaocih) Chrome extension which allows me to just [CMD + D] and save any website into my "Read Later" board.

-Since reading a couple of these a days was proving to be very productive, I wanted to make sure I was keeping up with it, and to do that **why not force it upon me via _le amazing overengineering_ 🥖**.
+Since reading a couple of these a days was proving to be very productive, I wanted to make sure I was keeping up with it, and to do that **why not force it upon me via _le amazing over-engineering_ 🥖**.

 # Automate everything